Deep Vein Thrombosis

 • Anticipate CT pulmonary angiography when PE is suspected and clinical urgency is high.

-• Trend coagulation and bleeding-risk-relevant labs according to ordered anticoagulation pathway.
+• Trend coagulation labs (PTT, PT, INR) and bleeding-risk-relevant studies according to the ordered anticoagulation pathway.

 Nursing Interventions